Tuesday, October 6th, 2015

 In this “it is all about me” world of texting and social media, children can know way too much for their own good.
 More importantly, they are easily conditioned to keep the parent out of the equation when they are searching for answers and they risk becoming lost in the faulty-thinking of peer communities that frankly do not respect the individual.

 The over functioning parent emerges when parenthood is perceived as an “achievement” and we blur the lines between our own life outcomes and those of our children.

 No doubt this will be a year to strike a balance between what we must expect of ourselves as individuals and a society.
 There will be passionate cries for action whether it be more gun control and parental control with regard to the unthinkable things our children can do.
 And yet it remains that the one thing every parent and child can do is hold ourselves accountable for our individual thoughts and actions.
 The bully culture encourages us to believe that the power is not within - it is with other people.
 So it tells us we need to be more controlling of others' actions, or that we are powerless to resist the angry urges to "get even" when we feel wronged.
 It is quite simply, giving power to insecurity.
 There can be no peace when we act out of anxiety or fear.

 Friday, January 11th, 2013

 This week I came across a very provocative article in Forbes about the apparent co-dependency between baby boomer parents and their adult children referred to as “entitled Millennials”.
 The article pointed out how parents are inextricably linked to children in ways that could be considered micro-managing or “helicopter parenting.”
-The author, Maureen Henderson, cited a case where a University of Cincinnati student secured a restraining order against her parents who monitored all …
+The author, Maureen Henderson, cited a case where a University of Cincinnati student secured a restraining order against her parents who monitored all her communications and …